danielchacon9925/Airspeed-measure/README.md

 # Airspeed-measure
-This program was made for the measure of airspeed in a college´s rocket.
+This Arduino program was made for the measure of airspeed in a college´s rocket.